What is a Traceability Matrix?

 Is my matrix synchronized with a project where is created?

 - Yes, your matrix is synchronized with a project where is created.
 So, if you create some type of issue or start the process from your matrix, it will be reflected in Project -, Quality – and Document Management Module of a project where is created.

 I added the Process item in my matrix, but the process hasn’t started.
 What happened?

 - When you added a Process item within your matrix, it just “inputted” that item in a matrix, but to start the process so that tasks in a workflow appear on the appropriate person Dashboard, you need to “click” on that item within a matrix.
 That will change the process item status to “In progress”.

 Where are Forms, I added and edited within Matrix, stored?

-Why matrix items have parent items?
+Why do matrix items have parent items?

 - It is set that each matrix item has its parent item so that you are able easily to recognize which items are related to the same requirement.
 Parent items are items from the previous column.
-So, if there is more than one item in the previous column, all will be listed and you can choose which one will be parent item.
+So, if there is more than one item in the previous column, all will be listed and you can choose which one will be the parent item.

 Matrix items are connected through “parent item” relation with items in the previous column, but how can I relate items with others which are in another column?

-Can I save matrix on my computer?
+Can I save the matrix on my computer?